What is a Studentship?

 Outline stage

-Before submitting a full application applicants are required to complete an outline of the research proposal (see Related Documents below).
-A letter of support from the Head of Department and the main Supervisor's CV (to include supervisory experience and not to exceed three sides of A4) are also required.
+Before submitting a full application applicants are required to complete an outline of the research proposal (see sidebar).
+A letter of support from the Head of Department and the CVs of the proposed supervisory team (to include supervisory experience and not to exceed two sides of A4) are also required.
+Applicants should also take note of the 'Considerations at informal outline stage'.

 - Completed outline form